SeleniumHQ/seleniumhq.github.io/docs_source_files/content/legacy_docs/selenium_rc.nl.md

 ### Executing JavaScript from Your Test

 JavaScript comes very handy in exercising an application which is not directly supported by selenium.
-The **getEval** method of selenium API can be used to execute JavaScript from selenium RC.
+The **getEval** method of Selenium API can be used to execute JavaScript from Selenium RC.

 Consider an application having check boxes with no static identifiers.
-In this case one could evaluate JavaScript from selenium RC to get ids of all check boxes and then exercise them.
+In this case one could evaluate JavaScript from Selenium RC to get ids of all check boxes and then exercise them.

 ```java